mifi/mifi.no/blog/2020-12-28-hvordan-vippse-til-kontonummer.md

 authors: mifi
 tags: []
 ---

-Hvordan Vippse penger til et kontonummer i stedet for et telefonnummer:
+Hvordan Vippse penger til et kontonummer i stedet for et telefonnummer.

 This article shows how to send money using the Vipps apps to an arbitrary bank account number instead of a phone number.